janiluuk/L4D2_DLR/README.md

 - Support for external plugins for turret system.
 - Internal turret system fixed
 - Gun reload glitches fixed
-- Mine placement rewrite, now we keep track of the type and index of each mine and their particles, so effects can vary individually.
-- Redefine visual effect for mines, and actually leave a visible mine.
 - Invisibility rewrite, it never really worked properly before.
 - Wipe out all infected from admin menu
 - Debug mode for admins